Henokagb/deep_learning_project/README.md

-# Deep Learning Project: Abstractive Summarization of Research Papers
+# Deep Learning Project: Summarization

 ## Project Overview
-This project focuses on abstractive summarization of research paper abstracts into concise titles using state-of-the-art deep learning models.
+This project focuses on abstractive summarization of any kind of text (research paper abstracts, etc...) into concise titles using state-of-the-art deep learning models.
 The models fine-tuned include `mT5-small` and `BART-base`.
 The project also includes an API for generating summaries using the fine-tuned BART model.

 ## Features
 - Fine-tuned abstractive summarization models.